Albertzue/learning_language/english/from_books.md

 ## Milieu `the people, physical, and social conditions and events that provide the environment in which someone acts or lives`
 The Internet Milieu of the Twenty-first Century

+## watershed  `an event or period that is important because it represents a big change in how people do or think about something`
+The most obvious watershed event was the creation and subsequent intense commercialization of the World Wide Web starting in the early 1990s.